Nnewi

-In 2019, Nnewi population estimate was put at more than 900,000 people.
+In 2019, the population of Nnewi was estimated at more than 900,000 people.
 As of January 2024, Nnewi had an estimated population of 1,301,000.
 The city spans over 200 sqmi in Anambra State.
-Nnewi Metropolitan Area and its satellite towns is home to nearly 2.5 million residents As of 2005.
+As of 2005, Nnewi Metropolitan Area and its satellite towns are home to nearly 2.5 million residents.
 Dimensionally, Nnewi has an edge over all other units, it was recognized by the 1953 census figures as the largest inland town of all others in the Eastern states of Nigeria.

 Nnewi was projected to be the twelfth fastest growing city on the African continent between 2020 and 2025, with a 5.18% growth.

 History

 In Nnewi oral history and mythology, the rabbit ('ewi') played a great role in saving the founders of Nnewi during wars.
 Throughout its history, Nnewi has used its military might to maintain its borders and because of this, the killing or eating of ewi in Nnewi is forbidden to the present day.
 Nnewi existed as an independent kingdom from the 15th century to 1904, when British colonial administration occupied the kingdom.

 Nnewi kingdom was founded on four quarters (large towns), namely Otolo, Uruagu, Umudim, and Nnewichi.
 Towns are made up of communities which in turn are Each divided into family units called 'umunna'.
 Each umunna had a first family known as the 'obi'.

 The origins of the four towns had been a source of controversy as it was difficult to ascertain the origin of the history of Nnewi and the development of the towns.
 According to Dr. Okonkwo Alutu in Nnewi History, the most probable progenitor of the Nnewi people was a man called Mmaku.
 He migrated from Ndoni and had a son whom he named Ikéngà.
 Ikéngà had four sons; Nnewi, Isu, Ifite and Ichi.
 Nnewi went on to father six sons namely Digbo, Uru, Eze, Eke, Ekweludikonwu and Nnagha.
 Digbo begat Otolo, progenitor of the only town named after a descendant of Nnewi.
 The other three towns were founded by the other sons of Nnewi and migrants.